Who and How? Adverse Selection and flexible Moral Hazard: Applications

-In this example we can maximize the objective \eqref{eq:Ex1Objective} pointwise for each $\th$, disregarding both the monotonicity and obedience constraints and then check when they are satisfied by the solution.
+We now maximize the objective \eqref{eq:Ex1Objective} pointwise for each $\th$ disregarding both the integral monotonicity and obedience constraints, and then check when these constraints are satisfied by the solution.
 First, observe that optimally $V(\underline{\theta})=0$.
-As $z$ is strictly convex, the objective in \eqref{eq:Ex1Objective} at point $\th$ has a unique maximizer Therefore, it is pointwise optimal to set $\mu_{\theta} = \delta _{\{x_{\theta}\}}$, where $\delta_{\{x\}}$ denotes the Dirac measure on $x$.
+As $z$ is convex and $1-\theta+\frac{1-F(\theta)}{f(\theta)}$ positive, the objective in \eqref{eq:Ex1Objective} at point $\th$ increases whenever we replace a candidate distribution $\mu$ with a Dirac measure on the expected value.\footnote{In this example, the optimality of Dirac Measures is shown for the pointwise maximization, which ignores the monotonicity constraint.
+We provide conditions under which the pointwise optima satisfy the (global) constraints. \Cref{prop:DegenerateExample} below shows for a broader class of problems that degenerate distributions are optimal even when these constraints must be taken into account explicitly.} By the strict convexity of $z$, \eqref{eq:Ex1Objective} has a unique maximizer Therefore, it is pointwise optimal to set $\mu_{\theta} = \delta _{\{x_{\theta}\}}$, where $\delta_{\{x\}}$ denotes the Dirac measure on $x$.

 An optimal wage function to satisfy obedience is